vertec-io/async_bevy_web/README.md

 ### Prerequisites

 - Ensure you have Rust and Cargo installed on your machine.
 If not, you can install them by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).
+- **Note:** This project requires Rust nightly (1.88.0 or later) due to Bevy 0.17's use of Rust Edition 2024 features.
+The project includes a `rust-toolchain.toml` file that will automatically use the correct toolchain.

 ### Setup